Finra to Probe Effect of Waning Commissions on Firm Practices

 “As commission practices change, cash management services that sweep investor cash into firms’ affiliated or partner banks or money market funds (Bank Sweep Programs) have taken on a greater significance,” Finra said in its 2020 Risk Monitoring and Examination Priorities letter published on Thursday.

-Examiners also will intensify their look at how firms that divert their retail order flow to outside trading firms and exchanges meet their best-execution responsibilities to customers, the letter said.
+Examiners also will intensify their look at how firms that divert their retail order flow to outside trading firms and exchanges are meeting their best-execution responsibilities to customers, the letter said.

 Discount brokerage firms such as Charles Schwab have historically directed some of their customer orders to large market-maker trading firms such as Citadel Securities, which pay for the per-share “flow” to, in part, get an edge on market sentiment.
 Full-service firms that internalize execution of their trade orders also receive rebates on some trade costs from many exchanges.